 Section 2.

 The name and residence of any person desiring to join the Club must be presented and endorsed by two members of the Club, to the Secretary, who shall mark the date, time and numerical order of receipt on the application and forward it to the Membership Committee.
+Persons requesting reinstatement do not have to be endorsed by two members of the Club.
 Etc.

 ARTICLE XI – Membership